 Through Glide’s P4P, I found, at last, an encouraging environment to manifest vivid, urgent, truth-telling poetry meant to be published and performed.
 Finally my experiences as a woman of color surviving generational racism, incest, rape, addiction, silence and domestic violence mattered.
 May 31, 1995, eleven years to the day after my father died, I ended up publishing my first poem and reading out loud in front of two-thousand people at Glide, as part of the church service.
 As a direct result of Janice and June, Glide and P4P, I studied for and passed my GED, started my first semester at Mills College on academic probation and finished it on the Dean’s List.
 Within six and a half years I went from being a John F. Kennedy High dropout to earning a Master’s Degree in Transformative Arts from John F. Kennedy University.

 THREE: The seeds of this collection took root in my three years of P4P classes at Glide; a semester cross-registering as a P4P student at UC Berkeley; and a year working as a Student Teacher Poet (STP) – helping to teach other UC Berkeley students the particular poets, cultures and forms that I’d learned.
 Finding my voice through poetry inspired years of prolific writing, teaching and performing with my community, from: classrooms in 5th-12th grade, colleges and universities to homeless shelters, juvenile hall facilities and women’s recovery homes to non-profits and intimate circles inside people’s homes.
 I also spent five years hosting an open mic at La Pena Cultural Center in Berkeley.
-I have 16 years (and counting) on staff at the VONA Voices Writing Workshops, spent being of service to writers of color.
+I spent 15 amazing years on staff at the VONA Voices Writing Workshops, spent being of service to writers of color.
 However, after my oldest daughter was raped, I barely wrote anything.
 Sometime during those years that I learned that both my parents had been raped at age nine as well.
 For over ten years I’ve struggled with the physical and emotional effects of PTSD, without understanding what was happening to me, let alone how to stop it.

 FOUR: On Valentine’s Day 2013, Eve Ensler’s One Billion Rising mobilized one billion women and girls in 207 countries to dance together demanding an end to the violence committed against us—and I put aside my fears to participate.
 To stand up that day for both my daughters and myself, knowing one billion of us were rising up around the globe—jolted me from a long-term Post-Traumatic-Stress-induced depression, to the realization that I have to stand up again for her, for me, for the one billion women and girls around the globe who are rising up for justice.
 According to, Rape Abuse & Incest National Network (RAINN), we live in a country where only 40 out of every 100 rapes ever gets reported, where just 4 of the 40 actually lead to a felony conviction and only 3 of 100 rapists will spend even a single day in jail.
 In other words, 97 0f 100 rapists walk free, while too many survivors stay locked inside cages of fear.
 There is too much work to be done for me to remain silent or dormant anymore.
 Still, this book might never have come to fruition without my dear friend and editor, Jackie Graves.
 From day one, she believed in me because she remembered someone I had forgotten: the mother, poet, artist and activist, who saw every day still alive, still clean and sober as a miracle; passionate about sharing that spark of possibility with anyone who would listen.